U.S. sanctions target Russian influence campaign in Moldova | Law-Order

 U.S. sanctions target Russian influence campaign in Moldova

 The United States imposed sanctions on Monday on members of a Russian intelligence-linked group for their role in Moscow's efforts to destabilize democracy and influence elections in Moldova, the Treasury Department said.
-The sanctions target seven individuals, several of whom maintain ties to Russian intelligence services, the department said in a statement.
+The new sanctions target seven Russian individuals, some of whom maintain ties to Russian intelligence services, the department said in a statement.

 The United States imposed sanctions on Monday on members of a Russian intelligence-linked group for their role in Moscow's efforts to destabilize democracy and influence elections in Moldova, the Treasury Department said.

-The sanctions target seven individuals, several of whom maintain ties to Russian intelligence services, the department said in a statement.
-They include the group's leader, Konstantin Prokopyevich Sapozhnikov, who organized the plot to destabilize the government of Moldova in early 2023.
+The new sanctions target seven Russian individuals, some of whom maintain ties to Russian intelligence services, the department said in a statement.
+They include the group's leader, Konstantin Prokopyevich Sapozhnikov, who organized the plot to destabilize the government of Moldova in early 2023, it said.
+The group is part of a large global information operation connected to Russia that targets Ukraine and bordering countries as well as the European Union, the United Kingdom and the United States, the Treasury Department said.
+The group's members provoke, train and oversee groups in democratic countries and conduct anti-government protests, rallies, marches and demonstrations, it added.

-"The sanctions imposed today shine a light on Russia's ongoing covert efforts to destabilize democratic nations," Brian Nelson, the Treasury's undersecretary for terrorism and financial intelligence, said in the statement.
-"Russia's attempted influence operations exploit the concerns of the citizens of these countries, to destabilize legitimately elected governments for Moscow's own interests."
+The individuals include: Yury Yuryevich Makolov, who the Treasury Department said was involved in logistical support for the plot; Gleb Maksimovich Khloponin, who gathered security details on various government buildings in Moldova; and Aleksey Vyacheslavovich Losev, who conducted reconnaissance in Moldova, according to the Treasury Department.
+Svetlana Andreyevna Boyko and Vasily Viktorovich Gromovikov handled budgeting and financing for the 2023 plot, it added.
+"These malign influence operatives analyze countries vulnerable to exploitation and stoke fears that undermine faith in democratic principles in the targeted countries," the department said in the statement.

+Brian Nelson, the department's undersecretary for terrorism and financial intelligence, said Monday's sanctions expose Russia's ongoing efforts to destabilize democratic nations.
+The European Union and Canada last week also imposed sanctions on Moldovans, citing destabilizing actions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)